Emeryville station: Amtrak

 Oakland Central station, Amtrak's primary stop for Oakland (and San Francisco via connecting buses) was damaged in the 1989 Loma Prieta earthquake; Amtrak began using a temporary station at the site.
 A new station was quickly constructed in nearby Emeryville – close to the San Francisco–Oakland Bay Bridge – on the site of a former cement plant.
 Emeryville station opened on August 13, 1993, though construction was not completed until the next year.
-Only the Capitols and San Joaquins initially moved to Emeryville; long distance trains continued to use Oakland Central while track work at Emeryville continued.
+Only the Capitols and San Joaquins initially moved to Emeryville; long-distance trains continued to use Oakland Central while track work at Emeryville continued.

 The California Zephyr and Coast Starlight began stopping at Emeryville on August 5, 1994.
 Oakland Central station closed on August 21; Emeryville was the only Oakland-area stop for Amtrak until the new Oakland – Jack London Square station opened on May 22, 1995.
 Emeryville station cost $7 million to construct.
 It became a centerpiece of redevelopment of formerly industrial areas of Emeryville.
 A footbridge connecting the station with parking lots and new development on the west side of the tracks was opened in 1997.

 The California Zephyr was re-extended to Oakland with the opening of the Jack London Square station in 1995.
 However, this required a complicated reverse move along street running tracks to reach the wye at West Oakland.
 The train was cut back to Emeryville on October 26, 1997.
+In 2022, the station was formally named for former city council member Nora Davis.
+As of 2024, Amtrak plans to modify the platform for accessibility by FY 2026.

 Bus connections

 Because Emeryville is the closest station to the San Francisco–Oakland Bay Bridge, it is the primary connection point between Amtrak trains and Amtrak Thruway bus service in the Bay Area.
-Amtrak Thruway route 99 buses run between Emeryville station and the Transbay Transit Center in downtown San Francisco, providing connections for all trains.
+Amtrak Thruway route 99 buses run between Emeryville station and the Salesforce Transit Center in downtown San Francisco, providing connections for all trains.
 However, Oakland – Jack London Square station is used for San Francisco connections for the southern leg of the Coast Starlight, as well as some Thruway routes that run along the coast to Southern California.

 Several public transit bus lines also serve the station vicinity: